 "My mother felt that education was so important," Virginia says.
 "She instilled that commitment and belief in me."

 Contact David Gant at 406-243-6274 or David.email@example.com to uncover the many ways you can make a difference with a smart gift from your estate.

 Copyright © University of Montana Foundation, All rights reserved.

 The information on this website is not intended as legal or tax advice.
 For legal or tax advice, please consult an attorney.
 Figures cited in examples are for hypothetical purposes only and are subject to change.
 References to estate and income taxes apply to federal taxes only.
 State income/estate taxes or state law may impact your results.

-For more information on gift planning, please contact David Gant, Assistant Vice President, Gift Planning.
+For more information on gift planning, please contact David Gant, Vice President, Planned Gifts and Regional Development.